Arafal21/XJournal/README.md

 ## 🔥 2.
 Application running locally (no available yet)
 1. Backend docs - <a href="https://www.google.com">Unavailable yet</a>

-2. Please fill for your own:
+2. Please fill for your own: `/front-end/.env.local` and `/back-end/.env`

-   a) /front-end/.env.local
-   b) /back-end/.env
+3. Copy the database schema to your mongodb compass (placed in the /databases folder)
+4. Use a postman to create a user with role principal

-3. Fill in constants/classes.ts with your class IDs.
+5. Fill in constants/classes.ts with your class IDs.
 (This will be automated later.)
-4. Copy the databases to your mongodb compass (placed in the /databases folder)

 <br/>
 <br/>